Spurty007/reported/hosting.md

 # Self Hosted setup
-I'm using a Raspberry Pi to host this.

-You also need a Google Mail account

-Installing the following (Ubuntu used as an example)
+I've used a Raspberry Pi to host this over the last 4 years (different domains, but same hardware).
+Usage is very very light.
+10~30 form posts a week for each season.

+Access to a Google e-mail account is recommended (and what I configure in these docs)

+The following commandline is for a Ubuntu OS - please correct for your distro:
 <pre>
 # apt install nginx php-fpm postfix certbot
 </pre>

+Once done, please clone this project into /var/www/html

 ## Configure webservice

-Drop the contents of this project into /var/www/html

-Your /etc/nginx/sites-enabled/default
+Ensure your /etc/nginx/sites-enabled/default looks something like so:

 <pre>
 server {
     listen 80 default_server;